compstorylab/contagiograms/README.md

 >

-To pass in your own ngrams you need a JSON file strucured with any of the configurations noted above (see [test.json](tests/test.json))
+To pass in your own ngrams you need a JSON file structured with any of the configurations noted above (see [test.json](tests/test.json))

 ```json
 {